 "Meaning any safeguards she planted are most likely to function when seen as clear countermeasures.
 A sexual meld, on the other hand..."

 "Especially one that involved me."

 Spock nodded.
 "I will not deny I want this, but it is a new desire that Valeris would likely not have anticipated.
 I have been quite consistent in my monogamous approach to sexuality."

-Spock had been, even if it left Kirk out--and many times it had.
+Spock had been, even if it left Kirk out—and many times it had.
 "All roads lead the same place."
-He sat down, wasn't surprised when Spock sat down next to him, murmured, "Computer, lock door," and laid his hand on Kirk's shoulder.
+He sat down and wasn't surprised when Spock sat down next to him, when he murmured, "Computer, lock door," and laid his hand on Kirk's shoulder.